Home Heat Pump Guide

 Positioning

 Place the pool heat pump as close to the pool plant room or filtration equipment as practical.
-Longer pipe runs mean more heat loss and more pumping energy.
-The unit needs good airflow — at least 300mm clearance on all sides, and it should not be enclosed in a tight space.
+The unit needs good airflow — at least 300mm clearance on all sides.

 Noise

-Pool heat pumps run their fans at higher speeds than home heating units because they are working harder (heating large volumes of water).
+Pool heat pumps run fans at higher speeds than home heating units.
 Noise levels are typically 45-55 dB at one metre.
-Position the unit away from neighbours' boundaries and away from outdoor seating areas if noise is a concern.
+Position the unit away from neighbours' boundaries and outdoor seating areas.

 Electrical Supply

-Most domestic pool heat pumps run on a single-phase electrical supply.
-Larger units (above 18kW) may require a three-phase supply, which not all domestic properties have.
-Check this before purchasing.
+Most domestic pool heat pumps run on single-phase.
+Larger units (above 18kW) may require three-phase supply.
+Check before purchasing.

 Pool Cover

-We cannot stress this enough: a pool cover is not optional if you want reasonable running costs.
-A good thermal cover costs £500-£2,000 depending on the pool size and type (manual bubble cover vs automatic slatted cover).
+A good thermal cover costs £500-£2,000 depending on pool size and type.
 It pays for itself within one season through reduced heating costs.
+This cannot be overstated.

 Frequently Asked Questions